flash-abhi/Job-portal/README.md

   - Express.js

 ## 🚀 Features
-- **User Authentication:**
+🚀 Features
-  - Secure login and registration for applicants and recruiters.
+For Job Seekers:
-- **Job Management:**
+- ✅ Register and log in securely.
-  - Recruiters can create, update, and delete job postings.
+- ✅ Browse available job listings.
-  - Applicants can view and apply to job listings.
+- ✅ Apply to job postings.
-- **Profile Management:**
+- ✅ Track application status.

-  - Users can edit their profiles, including uploading resumes and profile pictures.
+🚀 For Employers:
-- **Application Tracking:**
+- ✅ Register and log in securely.
-  - Recruiters can shortlist, accept, or reject applications.
+- ✅ Post job listings.
-  - Applicants can track the status of their applications.
+- ✅ View applicants for a job.

-## 📂 Project Structure
+- ✅ Shortlist, accept, or reject candidates.